cs3217-2223/problem-set-4-tau-bar/README.md

       * should delete all saved levels in Core Data that are stored in `BoardData` entity
     * When tap outside the level select view
       * should hide the level select view and show the level builder view
+    * When swipe left
+      * should show delete button
+      * if delete, row should disappear
+      * when close and open should stay gone

 * Test Palette for Game
   * Menu